-Jürgen Schrempp completed a motor mechanic apprenticeship at Daimler-Benz, and then studied engineering in Offenburg, returning to Daimler-Benz AG in 1967.
+Jürgen Schrempp completes a motor mechanic apprenticeship at Daimler-Benz, and then studies engineering in Offenburg, returning to Daimler-Benz AG in 1967.

-After various posts at group headquarters, he handled executive duties at the Daimler subsidiary Mercedes-Benz of South Africa from 1974 to 1980.
-He was then appointed to the Board of Management and was responsible there for technical development.
-From 1982 to 1984, he successfully revitalised the US commercial vehicle subsidiary Euclid Trucks, and afterwards returned to South Africa.
-There, he took over the chairmanship of the Board of Management in 1985.
-Two years later, he was appointed to the Board of Management of Daimler-Benz AG as deputy member; from 1989 to 1995, he was full member and Chairman of the Board of Management of Daimler-Benz Aerospace AG.
-In 1995, Jürgen Schrempp succeeded Edzard Reuter as Chairman of the Board of Management of Daimler-Benz AG.
-In contrast to his predecessor, Schrempp again made the automotive business the focus of the company.
-The merger with Chrysler to form DaimlerChrysler AG took place under his direction in 1998.
-On 28 July 2005, Jürgen Schrempp unexpectedly announced his decision to step down.
-His successor was Dieter Zetsche.
+After various posts at group headquarters, he handles executive duties at the subsidiary Mercedes-Benz of South Africa from 1974 to 1980.
+There, he is appointed to the Board of Management, where he is responsible for the technical development.
+From 1982 to 1984, he successfully revitalises the US commercial vehicle subsidiary Euclid Trucks, and afterwards returnes to South Africa.
+There, he takes over the chairmanship of the Board of Management in 1985.
+Two years later, he is appointed to the Board of Management of Daimler-Benz AG as deputy member; from 1989 to 1995, he is a full member and Chairman of the Board of Management of Daimler-Benz Aerospace AG.
+In 1995, Jürgen Schrempp succeeds Edzard Reuter as Chairman of the Board of Management of Daimler-Benz AG.
+Schrempp again makes the automotive business the focus of the company.
+The merger with Chrysler to form DaimlerChrysler AG takes place under his direction in 1998.
+On 28 July 2005, Jürgen Schrempp unexpectedly announces his decision to step down.
+His successor will be Dieter Zetsche.